 At dinnertime you can supplement your pizza with meaty main dishes, pastas (ravioli, cavatappi), and starters like pan-roasted mussels.
 Budget around Y3500 for dinner with drinks, and Y1200-1800 at lunchtime.

 Located at the Marunouchi end of the Grandsta complex inside Tokyo station (near the NeX tracks), Le Collier carries a huge selection of 130 different Japanese craft beers, making it a very convenient place to stock up before a Shinkansen journey (or just a trip home).
 There's also a small stand-up bar where you can order beer or wine by the glass.

 The bar section generally offers two craft beers on draft and four bottled beers, with prices ranging around Y470-650.
-Hours are 4-10pm for beers, and until 8:45pm for other drinks, with slightly earlier hours on weekends.
+The bar area is officially open 4-8:45pm (LO), and 2-7:45pm Sundays, although apparently you can order beers anytime after 10am.
 If you're shopping for an on-board Shinkansen picnic, you can pick up prepackaged terrines, cold cuts, cheeses and other snacks to go with your drinks.

 Mashed potatoes topped with pasta-style cream sauces - that's the rather unique offering at this tiny food stand.
 There are five choices of sauce, in variations like seasonal-vegetable curry and turnip-chicken-gorgonzola.
 Each order is Y550.

 Wine and soft drinks are also available, and you can order your mashed potatoes to go, although they suggest that you enjoy them while they're hot.
 Note that the shop may close early if they sell out.